Faculty

 Nuria Alonso García

-Nuria Alonso García is a Professor in Global Studies at Providence College and directs the M.A. in Global Education & TESOL and the M.Ed. in Urban Teaching.
+Nuria Alonso García is a Professor in Global Studies at Providence College and directs the M.A. in Global Education u0026 TESOL and the M.Ed. in Urban Teaching.
 Her professional career has been dedicated to the study of second language acquisition (SLA), critical language pedagogies, curriculum development and teacher education.
 She entered the Applied Linguistics field as an undergraduate in Spain, and throughout her doctoral studies and extensive academic engagement in Latin America, Russia, United States and Western Europe, she has gained a more profound understanding and praxis of how language, identity and cultural constructs intersect.
 Her research focuses on how culturally responsive practices promote inclusivity in learning and how civic engagement and experiential learning support an ecology of education across borders and foster reciprocal partnerships.
 She has led community engagement projects in Argentina, Costa Rica, Ecuador, Mexico and Nicaragua and collaborated with linguists and aspiring teachers from Russia during her Fulbright appointment at the Saint Petersburg State Polytechnical University Institute of Humanities, where she remains a visiting scholar.
-Read more.

 Maria Bose

-Maria Bose joins the department of Global Studies from Clemson University, where she was an Assistant Professor of Media & Cultural Studies.
+Maria Bose joins the department of Global Studies from Clemson University, where she was an Assistant Professor of Media u0026 Cultural Studies.
 Her research and teaching address late-twentieth- and twenty-first-century culture’s ever-mutating relation to an increasingly militant neoliberal world order newly rebalanced by Asia.
 A series of essays tracks isomorphisms between technical and literary systems in the contemporary novel of ethnicity, showing how a remarkable number of anglophone writers develop a “postracial” narrative form keyed at once to race’s declining political salience and its rising technical abstraction.
 Earlier projects center on corporate branding and the visual rhetoric of environmentalism in Pixar animation and Silicon Valley architecture; and, still earlier ones, on branding and political authorship in postmodern and contemporary novels.
 Her most recent work is on cinematic video games, which she reads as ambivalent totems of de-globalization: artifacts of a world-system integrated beyond historical precedent yet keener than ever to disconnect, jostling to reduce economic interdependencies and heighten comparative advantages at a moment of profound social and political dysfunction.
+Bose’s book-in-progress, Cinema’s Hegemony: Medium Empire at the Start of the Asian Century, is a study of the U.S./China geopolitical conjuncture and the evolution of the culture/power nexus, as manifested by the twenty-first-century ambitions of the American and Chinese film industries.
+Responding to the “death of cinema” claims that began circulating in the early nineties—when digital turns in media production and distribution, in tandem with the growing popularity and expanding market share of various “new media,” conditioned the perception that film as a medium and industry was under existential threat—the book argues that film cathects its existential anxieties and seeks to preserve its cultural primacy by way of the national-imperialist genres that have historically consolidated its relation to the hegemonic state.
+She is pleased to advise students with interests in any aspect of contemporary global visual media (television, film, video games), literature, and politics.

 Kara Cebulko

 Kara Cebulko is an Associate Professor of Sociology and Anthropology with a joint appointment in the Department of Global Studies.
 Her current research focuses on how legal status and other forms of stratification shape the transition to and experience of young adulthood for 1.5- generation immigrants.
-She teaches courses on migration, borders, and globalization and is the author of one book Documented, Undocumented, and Something Else: The Incorporation of Children of Brazilian Immigrants and has published in a number of journals, including Sociological Quarterly, the Journal of Marriage and Family, The Journal of Family Studies, American Behavioral Scientist, Ethnicities, and Sociological Perspectives.
-Read More.
+She teaches courses on migration, borders, and globalization and is the author of one book, u003cemu003eDocumented, Undocumented, and Something Else: The Incorporation of Children of Brazilian Immigrants, and has published in a number of journals, including Sociological Quarterly, the Journal of Marriage and Family, The Journal of Family Studies, American Behavioral Scientist, Ethnicities, and Sociological Perspectives.

 Bilal Ibrahim